btwimawais/Car_Rental_Management_System/README.md

 # Car_Rental_Management_System
 "It is a C++ program designed for a Car Rental Management System.
-This program encompasses a range of functionalities, including adding, removing, updating, and displaying vehicles.
+Initially this program shows A Sign Up, Sign in Page after you Login, this program encompasses a range of functionalities, including adding, removing, updating, and displaying vehicles.
 Its primary purpose is to facilitate vehicle reservations for customers, with the added capability of modifying reservations as needed."